MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/get-started-managed-code-application-development.md

 > [!NOTE]
 > [!INCLUDE[cc-cdsnote-1](./includes/cc-cdsnote-1.md)]
 >
-> Additional Organization service programming documentation that is applicable to Dynamics 365 Customer Engagement (on-premises) users is available in the Common Data Service documentation at: [Use the Common Data Service Organization Service](/powerapps/developer/common-data-service/org-service/overview)
+> Additional Organization service programming documentation that is applicable to Dynamics 365 Customer Engagement (on-premises) users is available in the Dataverse documentation at: [Use the Dataverse Organization Service](/powerapps/developer/common-data-service/org-service/overview)
 >
 > [!INCLUDE[cc-cdsnote-2-section](./includes/cc-cdsnote-2-section.md)]